askdesigners/surface/README.md

 ___

 ## Custom Elements
 Here's a preliminary list of elements.
+I've created these elements using Polymer to abstract away any complexity, and leave a simple api for controller-makers to use.
+The behaviour of each component is defined declaratively using html-like markup.
+Layouts are simplified using row and column containers, and clever css behind the scenes.

 **Knobs**

 ```
 <big-knob label="Cutoff" cc="74"/>

 <mid-knob label="Resonance" cc="75"/>

 <micro-knob label="EG1" cc="76"/>
 ```